nhachem/stitchr/README.md

 com.stitchr.core.registry.RegistryService.getJsonSchema
 ```

-### Data Transformation
-In the current version, The constraint is that all objects that we transform come from the same source persistence layer.
-This constraint will be removed in upcoming versions so that one could use federated queries.
-The constraint right now is more tied to keep the complexity burden on the user low.
-To enable it properly we need to, either constrain the object references globally or assume the query writer can specify object references across different persistence containers.
-This would put an extra burden on the developer of such queries as we would need to introduce template support for query rewrites (with tools such as JinJa).
-We do use Jinja in a very specific case and constrain the query writers to always alias the main table/view objects and enclose the dependency objects with `{{ }}`  (such as `{{ person }} as p`)

-Taking into account the above restriction, any transformation that can be supported through (Spark)SQL can be specified.
-This covers Use cases 1 and 2 we outlined in the overview section.
- We are also working on adding UDF support through the Data Catalog metadata.

 ### Miscelaneous Features
 #### Tracking run_time
 The attribute `add_run_time_ref` in `DataSet`, when set to true implies adding a column `run_time_ref` of type timestamp to the target dataset object (if that column is not already added).